Parsa2820/parsa2820.github.io/words-of-wisdom.md

 title: Words of Wisdom
 ---

+> "Solitude requires you to move past reacting to information created by other people and focus instead on your own thoughts and experiences—wherever you happen to be."
+> &mdash; Cal Newport, Digital Minimalism

+---

 > "Turing Machines can compute any computable function.
 > Turing machines are incredibly more powerful than Finite Automata.
 > Yet the only difference between a FA and a TM is that